undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 ### 14.5 Completed-state retention

 When Laundry Tracking is disabled, the duration for which `finished` remains visible should be configurable.

+### 14.6 Heating-aware terminal-spin timing

+When heating-aware hybrid detection is configured, final-spin timing shall use cycle-local heating context.

+* Heating starts as `unknown`.
+* A sustained heater-level signature latches heating as `detected`.
+* `not_seen` requires the configured amount of valid power-observation coverage without heating; elapsed wall-clock time alone is insufficient.
+* Active heater-level operation blocks all `final_spin` confirmation.
+* After heating is `detected`, reduced-evidence hybrid confirmation uses the stricter heated-cycle minimum age.
+* While heating remains `unknown`, reduced-evidence hybrid confirmation is blocked.
+* After heating is `not_seen`, the fast non-heated hybrid path may bypass the normal minimum cycle age only with full vibration evidence and the sustained electrical spin candidate.

+A later confirmed heater signature upgrades `not_seen` to `detected`.
+The reverse transition is not allowed within the same cycle.

 ## 15. Transition Records